SecDevOps-jmcdonough/AzureMicroSeg/README.md

         ![FortiGate Automation Stitch Action](images/fgt-automation-stitch-stitch.jpg)

 1. Delete the DB and Web pods to force their replacement.
 Check if the FGT detects an address change and triggers the automation Stich.
-You can use the commands **diagnose debug  application autod -1** to debug the stich.
+You can use the commands **diagnose debug  application autod -1** to debug the stitch.

     ![podsaddressroute](images/k8s-pods-routeadded.jpg)